The History Of The Church - The Lord's Church

 Luke 6:48 He is like a man building a house, who dug deep and laid the foundation on the rock.
 And when the flood arose, the stream beat vehemently against that house, and could not shake it, for it was founded on the rock.

-There are 16 occurrences of "petra" in the KJV translation of the New Testament, and each time it translated "rock" and referred to a solid foundation.
-It is essential to clarify how it is used to describe a solid foundation
+The KJV translation of the New Testament uses "petra" 16 times, each translating "rock" and referring to a solid foundation.
+It is essential to clarify how this word describes a solid foundation.

-The point is that "Peter" and "rock" are not the same and are translated from two different Greek words that have different meanings.
-Thus it is evident that Jesus was not referring to Peter as the rock He would build His church upon.
+The point is that "Peter" and "rock" are not the same and are translated from Greek words with different meanings.
+Thus, it is evident that Jesus did not refer to Peter as the rock on which He would build His church.
 So what did Jesus mean when He said, "upon this rock I will build My church?"
 What was the "rock" He was referring to?
 To fully understand what Jesus is referring to, we must keep the verse in context with the surrounding verses.

 Matthew 16:13-19 When Jesus came into the region of Caesarea Philippi, He asked His disciples, saying, "Who do men say that I, the Son of Man, am?"
 So they said, "Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets."
 He said to them, "But who do you say that I am?"
 Simon Peter answered and said, "You are the Christ, the Son of the living God."
 Jesus answered and said to him, "Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.
 And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.
 And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."